dushshantha/CarND-BehavioralCloning/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* run1.mp4 containing the video of the autonomous driving
 * README.md summarizing the results

 #### 2. Submission includes functional code